-You will also share what you are learning about yourself with your coaching group during one of the virtual meetings.
+In addition to submitting your completed worksheet, you will share what you are learning about yourself with your coaching group at the end of the Cultural section of the course.
 The Missionary Self-Reflection constitutes 20% of your grade and is required to pass the course.
 Points will be deducted for late submissions.

-1 Please consult the definitions in "Our Cultural Journey," the Culture and Mission team's cultural competency training.
+&lt;sup>1 Please consult the definitions in "Our Cultural Journey," the Culture and Mission team's cultural competency training.

-2 The focus on ethnicity/race, age, and sex/gender is based on the mission of Oneness and Diversity in Cru.
+&lt;sup>2 The focus on ethnicity/race, age, and sex/gender is based on the mission of Oneness and Diversity in Cru.